samrees/shoring/README.md

 check to see what exists, could we write a tool that we could call infront of our bash scripts like:

-`shoring --require foo --require "bar~>3.0" --require "woot>=4.1"` or maybe
+`shoring --require foo --require "bar~>3.0" --require "woot>=4.1"`

+or maybe

 `echo {"require":["foo","bar~>3.0","woot>=4.1"]} | shoring`

+JSON can fit into an environment variable as well. `export SHORING_DEPS=...`

 and have that command return so fast, we didnt care if we called it on every single run.